dotnet/docs-aspire/docs/testing/manage-app-host.md

 }
 ```

-The class requires the type of the app host project reference as a parameter, and optionally we can provide arguments to the underlying host application builder which will control how it starts the app host instance and provide values to the `args` variable that the `Program.cs` file uses to start the app host instance.
+The constructor requires the type of the app host project reference as a parameter, and optionally we can provide arguments to the underlying host application builder which will control how it starts the app host and provide values to the `args` variable that the `Program.cs` file uses to start the app host instance.

 ### Lifecycle methods